 One of the benefits of Coalton is that there is very little traffic.
 The average commute to work is 18.91 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.

-Coalton is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small village, Coalton doesn't have a public transportation system that people use for their commute.

 Coalton ranks among the bottom of the nation in terms of college education compared to other cities and towns: only 5.07% of people over 25 have a college degree.